gomorpheus/morpheus-docs/installation/database/aurora/aurora-5.7.rst

 #.
 Navigate to the ``EC2`` section by searching at the top
 #.
 Click the ``Security Groups`` link on the left side
 #.
 Create a Security Group that allows ``Inbound`` for port ``3306`` to allow the mySQL traffic into the Aurora instances
 #.
-Once the Securit group is crearted, navigate to the ``RDS`` section by searching at the top
+Once the Security Group is crearted, navigate to the ``RDS`` section by searching at the top
 #.
 Click the ``Subnet groups`` link on the left side
 #.
 Click the ``Create DB subnet group`` button